 Top 20 Rural Community Hospital

-March 2019, Brookings Health System was named one of the Top 20 Rural Community Hospitals in the U.S. by the National Rural Health Association (NRHA).
-Ranking in the 99th percentile, Brookings Health was one of the highest scoring hospitals on the iVantage Health Analytics’ Hospital Strength Index, the tool used to determine the top 20 hospitals.
-Brookings Health System also received the award in 2017.
+March 2020, Brookings Health System was named one of the Top 20 Rural Community Hospitals in the U.S. by the National Rural Health Association (NRHA).
+Ranking in the top one percent, Brookings Health was one of the highest scoring hospitals on the iVantage Health Analytics’ Hospital Strength Index, the tool used to determine the top 20 hospitals.
+Brookings Health System also received the award in 2019 and 2017.

 Top 100 Rural & Community Hospital

 February 2020, Brookings Health System was named one of the Top 100 Rural & Community Hospitals in the United States by iVantage Health Analytics and The Chartis Center for Rural Health.
 Brookings Health System was also named to the list in 2016, 2017, 2018 and 2019.

 Brookings Health System scored in the top 100 of rural and community hospitals on iVantage’s Hospital Strength INDEX®.
 Overall, the health system placed in the top one percent of all rural and community hospitals in the United States.
 The INDEX comprehensively measures rural providers across eight pillars of hospital strength: Inpatient Share Ranking, Outpatient Share Ranking, Cost, Charge, Quality, Outcomes, Patient Perspectives, and Financial Stability.

 National Organization of State Offices of Rural Health Award